aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 ### 5. Validate workload

-::alert[It takes few minutes to deploy the workload and create a loadbalancer]{header="Important" type="warning"}
+::alert[It takes a few minutes to deploy the workload and create a loadbalancer]{header="Important" type="warning"}

 ```bash
 app_url_hub
 ```

-Access webstore in the browser.
+Access the webstore in the browser.

 ![webstore](/static/images/webstore-ui.png)